DhanushGowda26/My-articles-on-hashnode/cligyg1gc01bna3nvhzc60yme.md

 The second example utilizes the `toUpperCase` method of the `message` string object.
 It converts the string to uppercase letters when called as `message.toUpperCase()`.

+### Constructors

-1. Constructors: A constructor is a special type of function used to create and initialize objects from a class blueprint.
+A constructor is a special type of function used to create and initialize objects from a class blueprint.
 It sets up the initial state of the object by defining properties and assigning values.

 ```javascript
 // Example 1: Person constructor